-The first-ever inverter air conditioner was launched by a Japanese company in 1980.
+The first-ever inverter air conditioner was produced by a Japanese company in 1980.
 After that, because of its energy-efficiency and maximum comfort, this inverter air conditioner has been sold millions of times worldwide by various manufacturers.
 However, apart from its praiseworthy advantages, it had some serious disadvantages that led many to question buying the AC unit.
 In this article, I’ll tell you about the pros and cons of an inverter air conditioner so that you can make a sound decision on purchasing the unit.
 But before that, let me briefly explain what is an inverter air conditioner is.

 What is an Inverter Air Conditioner?

 The main difference between an inverter air conditioner and a regular split or window air conditioner is in the compressor.
 When you use a regular split or window air conditioner, its compressor will frequently turn off.
 But in an inverter air conditioner, the compressor never turns off.
 It operates at a specific speed and has an adjustable speed feature.

 For example, if you set a specific temperature in a regular or split air conditioner, the AC compressor will turn off automatically when your air conditioner reaches that particular temperature.
 Again, when the room temperature increase, the compressor turns on and cool the space.
 This function has so many disadvantages, like- your regular or split air conditioner will consume more electricity, you’ll hear excess noise, you’ll have uneven cooling in your space, etc.